gilch/hissp/docs/index.rst

 Welcome to Hissp's documentation!
-Jump in and try the *Lissp Whirlwind Tour* first if you're feeling confident, or start with the easier, but less-comprehensive tutorial.
+Jump in and try the *Lissp Whirlwind Tour* first if you're feeling confident, or start with the easier, but less-comprehensive primer.

 ..
 TODO: add REPL via Brython or Pyodide?